hodefoting/gedl/README.md

  - animated (key-framed) nodal per clip filters
  - cross fading
  - single track editing UI
+ - context sensitive keyboard help
+ - drag and drop of videos/images from file managers
  - proxy editing, permitting editing high-res video results on low powered computers

+### UI hints

+The current UI is the minimal amount of UI needed for keyboard centered editing with some mouse based scrubbing and positioning.
+The available keyboard actions are different for the first and last frames of a clip compared with the mid-clip frames, when jumping between clips with up/down arrows, one jumps between the first frames of clips.

 ### Dependencies: